microsoft/azure-pipelines-tasks/Tasks/UseDotNetV2/README.md

 * **Package to install\*:** You can choose to install either runtime or SDK.

+* **Use global json**: This checkbox indicates that all versions from all `global.json` files will be used to install the sdk versions.
+You can set the search root path with `Working Directory`.

 * **Version\*:** Specify version of .NET Core SDK or runtime to install.
 It also allows you to always get the latest version in a minor or major version.
 See below for examples
 Examples: